How to Fight a Drunk Driving Charge in Illinois

 When you’re pulled over and charged with a DUI, you may feel that you have few choices to get your charges dropped.
 They performed sobriety tests on you, and they have evidence against you.
 Sadly, many people choose not to fight back against these charges when they’re in a situation like this.

 However, you do have possible defenses for your Illinois DUI case.
-If you’re not sure how to fight a drunk driving charge in Illinois, consider the following defenses and reach out to an attorney for help.
+If you’re not sure how to fight a drunk driving charge in Illinois, consider the following defenses and reach out to a lawyer from Chicago Trusted Attorneys for help.

 Fighting the Sobriety Tests

 When you’re pulled over, one of the first things an officer might do, after witnessing any possible signs of drunkenness, is they’ll use a field sobriety test to determine whether you’re driving under the influence.
 These tests, while often accurate, aren’t perfect.